 Connect with the right people and build relationships

 Finally, you can also connect with people outside of your network.
 In these cases, it’s best to follow them before adding them to your network.
-When you do add them, always add a personalised note.
-LinkedIn has capped the number of characters in your perosnalised note to 300 characters, so be sure to be succinct and concise.
+When you do add them, always add a personalized note.
+LinkedIn has capped the number of characters in your personalized note to 300 characters, so be sure to be succinct.
 The simpler the message the better – something as simple as:

 Be sure to follow up with new connections and do not worry if they do not respond to you.
 In fact, many users prefer to take conversations off the LinkedIn platform.
 Suggest getting their contact details to stay in touch and keep them updated.

 Connecting with the right people means your posts are more likely to be seen by the right people.
-Consider this: the exact same content posted on a LinkedIn account with 500 connections vs 6000 connections.
+Consider this: the same content posted on a LinkedIn account with 500 connections vs. 6000 connections.
 Now which do you think will account will have the greater reach?

 Create engaging product videos

-According to Sean Callahan “By 2019, videos are projected to account for 80 percent of all Internet traffic.
-It’s very clear that jewelers and gemstone dealers need to produce more videos.
+According to Sean Callahan, “by 2019, videos are projected to account for 80 percent of all Internet traffic.
+Jewelers and gemstone dealers need to produce more videos.
 Your customers want it, and it influences their buying decisions, with 64 percent of consumers saying they’re more likely to buy a product after watching a video about it.
 And with tools such as smartphones and easy-to-learn and inexpensive editing software, video production is accessible to marketers at any size company.”

 I decided to run an experiment based on these statistics to test the impact of videos on LinkedIn.
-Over a period of 7 days, I posted up several 360 jewelry videos, all captured using my smartphone and the GemLightbox Turntable onto my personal LinkedIn profile (if you haven’t connected with me, please feel free to do so!)
+Over 7 days, I posted several 360 jewelry videos, all captured using my smartphone and the GemLightbox Turntable onto my personal LinkedIn profile (if you haven’t connected with me, please feel free to do so!)

 I had very few expectations, to begin with.
 But then I was shocked by the results.
-Over the 7 day period, I gathered over 1,000 likes and 100 comments in total – just check out a snippet of my notifications below!
+Over the seven days, I gathered over 1,000 likes and 100 comments in total – just check out a snippet of my notifications below!